pingcap/docs/partitioned-table.md

     1 row in set (0.02 sec)
     ```

-2. Generate the statements to update the statistics of all partitioned tables:
+2. Generate the statements for updating the statistics of all partitioned tables:

     {{< copyable "sql" >}}